JBerthelier/ParasiTE/README.md

 **TE annotation**

-We used the following structure for TE annotation, please provide a "ID=AT1TE00025" in the attribute
+We used the following structure for TE annotation, please provide a "ID=theTEid" in the attribute (see example in Table 2)

 Table 2:
 |seqname|source|feature   |start |end  |score|strand|frame|attribute                                                     |